 Ghost is a hobby operating system for the Intel x86 platform.
 The project is licensed as GPLv3.
 It was started as a research project to learn more about low-level software programming and computer internals.
 The sources are available on GitHub.

 The kernel and the userspace applications are written from scratch in C++ and Assembly (and some C).
 It is not based on any existing kernel.
-There is a POSIX.1 compatibility layer that allows porting some software to the system.
+There is a POSIX.1 compatibility layer to simplify porting some software to the system.

 - Symmetric multi-processing